yingweiwo

 Absorption, Distribution and Excretion

-Approximately 60% of a single orally administered dose is excreted in urine as conjugated metabolites within 21 days; 30% is eliminated in feces.
+Excretion: Following a single oral administration, approximately 60% of the drug is excreted in the urine as conjugated metabolites within 21 days; 30% is excreted in the feces.

 Toxicity/Toxicokinetics